Silence

 To my energy eyes, it looks like a bright, spinning wind.

-Then we feel a large spark of static electricity, and instinctively pull our hands away.
+We feel a large spark of static electricity, and instinctively pull our hands away.

-He and I just stare at each other awkwardly.
+Then we just stare at each other awkwardly.

 “You wanted to meet him, ina,” she says.